SIT30622

 Certificate III in Hospitality

-Launch your hospitality career with hands-on skills in customer service, food and beverage operations, and venue management across cafés, restaurants, hotels, and clubs.
+Launch your hospitality career with hands on skills in customer service, food and beverage operations, and venue management across cafes, restaurants, hotels, and clubs.

-This qualification prepares learners for customer-facing and operational roles across cafés, restaurants, hotels, clubs and other hospitality venues.
-Learners develop well-rounded service, sales and operational skills while gaining knowledge of industry practices.
+This qualification prepares learners for customer facing and operational roles across cafes, restaurants, hotels, clubs and other hospitality venues.
+Learners develop well rounded service, sales and operational skills while gaining knowledge of industry practices.
 The course supports multiskilling or specialisation in areas such as accommodation, food and beverage or gaming, with graduates able to work with some independence using established plans, policies and procedures.

 Who This Course Is For